ulixee/hero/docs/main/BasicClient/HeroReplay.md

 > HeroReplay is a specialized version of Hero that allows you to load and interact with previous Hero sessions without reloading the website and rerunning http traffic.

-This class is barebones for the moment -- it contians a small list of properties for retriving DetachedElements, DetachedResources and CollectedSnippets.
-Our long-term plans are to make this a full-fledged Hero just without the methods for trigging new http traffic.
-Instead, HeroReplay will have specialized methods for reloading and interacting with the DOM and resources from previous Hero sessions.
+This class is barebones for the moment -- it contains a small list of properties such as retrieving DetachedElements and DetachedResources.
+Our long-term plans are to make this a full-fledged tool for reloading and interacting with the DOM and resources from previous Hero sessions.

 ## Constructor